Tecktron/html-partials-compiler/README.md

 - `run-cond` - An _optional_ attribute containing a comma separated list of conditions in which the run command will be run.
 See notes on run below

 ##### Notes on cond
-The `cond` work by converting the list of conditions passed in to an array.
+The `cond` works by converting the list of conditions passed in to an array.
 This is also true for the attribute in the `<!partial>`.
 The arrays are then matched against each other for a common value and if found, the partial will be included.
 If not, it will be removed.
-Here's an example of using a cond, using passing in: `--cond debug` will render `<!partial src='...' cond='debug,staging'>`, however, `<!partial src='...' cond='prod,staging'>` would just be removed since the debug cond is not fulfilled.
+Here's an example of using a cond, passing in: `--cond debug` will render `<!partial src='...' cond='debug,staging'>`, however, `<!partial src='...' cond='prod,staging'>` would just be removed since the `debug` cond is not fulfilled.

 If no `--cond` parameters are passed in, all `cond` attributes will be ignored and all partials will be included.
-To have no conditionals included, simply pass in a value that has no matching partials and they will be skipped.
+To have no conditionals included, simply pass in a value that has no matching partials and they will all be skipped.

 ##### Notes on run
 The `run` option is _extremely_ simple and should only be used by other build tools (this one included) that output to the stdout.
-This works by simply appending a space and the partial filename (as full path) to the command, run as a shell command (`child_process.execSync`) and return the expected text output.
-Since this is done in a synchronous manner (see todos), it may hold up further operations if the command takes a long time to process.
+This works by simply appending a space and the partial filename, as full path, to the command.
+For example `<!partial src="./example.json" run="json-minify">` will generate the command `json-minify /some/path/to/example.json` This command is then run as a shell command (`child_process.execSync`) and the expected text output is captured.
+Since this is done in a synchronous manner (see todos), it may hold up further operations if the command takes a long time to process

-The `run-cond` work the same was as the `cond` in how it's parsed (array against array), but is used only to determine if the run command will be run.
+The `run-cond` works the same was as the `cond` in how it's parsed (array against array), but is used only to determine if the run command will be run.
 If no `run-cond` is specified, the run command will always be executed if the partial is to be included.
 As with `cond` if no `--cond` param is passed in, `run` will always be executed.

-An example of using this would be wanting to inject a piece of json into your html, but you want it minified before replacement.
+An example of using this would be wanting to inject a piece of json or a svg into your html, but you want it minified before replacement.
 Please see the example below for more on this.
 I would not suggest running this on every partial in order to try and minify your html, I would recommend you pass the completed html to a minifier once it's been built.

 #### Additional Considerations